Jerrypiglet/fipt-ucsd/README.md

 # FIPT

-This is the repository that contains source code for the [FIPT website](https://FIPT.github.io).
+This is the repository that contains source code for the [FIPT website](https://jerrypiglet.github.io/fipt-ucsd/).

 Credit: this website is adapted from the template of [nerfies](https://github.com/nerfies/nerfies.github.io).

-If you find FIPT useful for your work please cite:
+If you find FIPT useful for your work please cite our paper:

 ```
-}
 ```

 # Website License